marmarachain/marmara-wiki/How-to-make-Marmara-Credit-Loops.md

 </details>

 > ```pubkey``` is the pubkey address of the issuer connected to the Marmara Chain and the ```maxage``` by default is 24x60
-> The response of this command is a list of pair of txid's created by the respective pubkeys.
+> The response of this command is a list of pair of txid's created by the respective pubkeys for a given max age.

 - ```marmaraissue```